agenthubdev/agenthub_operators/docs/gmail_reader.md

-# GmailReader
+# **GmailReader**

-**GmailReader** is a class that extends the **BaseOperator**.
-It's main purpose is to connect to a Gmail account, read emails (consuming data), and optionally upload attachments to Google Cloud Storage for further processing.
+The `GmailReader` class is a custom operator that retrieves unread emails from a Gmail account.
+It uses the IMAP protocol to connect to the inbox, and can retrieve the entire contents of the email including attachments.
+Optionally, it can mark the email as read after retrieval.

-## Inputs
+## Input
-- **email_id** (string, optional): If provided, only the specific email with the given email_id will be retrieved.
-If not provided, unread emails in the inbox will be retrieved.
+- `email_id` (optional): The unique ID of the email to retrieve.
+If not provided, retrieves all unread messages.

 ## Parameters
-- **email** (string): The email address that the GmailReader will connect to.
+- `email`: The email address to connect to.
-- **password** (string): The password for the email account.
+- `password`: The password for the email account.
-- **mark_as_read** (boolean): If set to true, the email(s) will be marked as read after being processed.
-If not provided or set to false, the emails will remain unread.
+- `mark_as_read`: Whether to mark the email retrieved as read (default is False).

 ## Outputs
-- **email_data** (string[]): A list containing the extracted email data that includes the following information for each email: id, From, Subject, Date, Body, and the uploaded file names (if any).
+- `email_data`: A list of JSON strings representing each retrieved email.
-- **attached_file_names** (string[]): A list containing the attached files' names found in the emails.
+- `attached_file_names`: A list of the file names of any attachments that were uploaded to a specified destination.

-## Helper Methods
+## Helper methods

-### read_emails

-`read_emails` is responsible for handling the main functionality of the GmailReader, connecting to the Gmail account, reading emails, uploading attachments to Google Cloud Storage, and extracting relevant data.
-It takes the following parameters:

-- **user** (str): The email address.
-- **password** (str): The password for the email account.
-- **mark_as_read** (bool): Indicates if the emails should be marked as read after processing them.
-- **email_id** (str): If provided, only the email with the given email_id will be retrieved.
-If not provided, unread emails in the inbox will be retrieved.
-- **ai_context**: An object to access and manage the context of the AI run.
+- `declare_name()`: Returns the name of the operator.

-It returns two lists: `all_email_data` which contains the extracted email data, and `all_uploaded_files` which contains the file names of the uploaded attachments.

-### upload_attachments

-`upload_attachments` is a helper method to upload the attachments found in the emails to Google Cloud Storage, using the provided `file_paths` and `ai_context`.
-It takes the following parameters:

-- **file_paths**: A list of file paths pointing to the attachments to be uploaded.
-- **ai_context**: An object to access and manage the context of the AI run.
+- `declare_category()`: Returns the category of the operator.

-It returns a list `uploaded_files` containing the file names of the uploaded attachments.
+- `declare_parameters()`: Returns a list of dictionaries, where each dictionary contains metadata about an input parameter.
+- `declare_inputs()`: Returns a list of dictionaries, where each dictionary contains metadata about an input.
+- `declare_outputs()`: Returns a list of dictionaries, where each dictionary contains metadata about an output.
+- `run_step(self, step, ai_context)`: Runs the operator and sets the output using the `ai_context` object provided.
+- `read_emails(self, user, password, mark_as_read, email_id, ai_context)`: Reads emails from the Gmail account based on the input parameters, and returns a tuple of email data and uploaded files.
+- `upload_attachments(self, file_paths, ai_context)`: Uploads attachments to a specified destination using the `ai_context` object provided.